alex-r-bigelow/AirU-website/README.md

 Setup
 =====
 This server is designed to work on a fresh Debian system (though it very well could work on other systems).
+To set up the server:

+Edit every entry in `config/config.json`.
+Some details about each of these:
+- TODO

-To set up the server, run `./deploy.sh`; it should handle everything.
+Once `config.json` has been set up, run `./deploy.sh`; it should handle everything.

-*Make sure to change the DB admin password*: immediately after installation, it's stupidly "password".

 Development
 ===========